-Homeowners should file and qualify by May 1 in order for the credit to be on their tax bill ; however, they normally have until September 1 to file, and, if eligible, will receive a tax credit certificate or revised tax bill.
+Homeowners should file and qualify by May 1, in order for the credit to be on their July tax bill.
+However, the deadline is September 1, to file, and if eligible, homeowners will receive a tax credit certificate or revised tax bill.

 Homeowners age 70 and above may apply for the previous three years if they have not already applied.